GoogleCloudDataproc/initialization-actions/knox/README.md

 This [initialization action](https://cloud.google.com/dataproc/init-actions)
 installs [Apache Knox](https://knox.apache.org/) on the first master node within a [Google Cloud Dataproc](https://cloud.google.com/dataproc) cluster.
-The Knox distributed by the BigTop project is installed via `apt-get` so it may not be the latest Knox.
+The Knox distributed by the Bigtop project is installed via `apt-get` so it may not be the latest Knox.

 Moreover, initialization action configures the knox gateway by:
 - adding topologies for backend clusters